Future Students

 - the availability of places in second and third year courses;

-- academic performance in law school (a competitive upper-year applicant will generally have a B average, or higher, in law school to date).
+- academic performance in law school (a competitive upper-year applicant will have a B average, or higher, in law school).

 Foreign Transcripts

-Applicants who have undertaken undergraduate studies outside of Canada and the United States must have their foreign transcript(s) assessed by World Education Services, or an equivalent credential evaluation service.
+If you have undertaken undergraduate studies outside of Canada and the United States you must have your foreign transcript(s) assessed by World Education Services, or an equivalent credential evaluation service.
 This is not required for studies undertaken in the United Kingdom or graduate studies, although an assessment may be requested.